-The Massachusetts State Police recently responded to a Freedom of Information Act request (by this writer, through Muckrock.com, filed here) for records detailing the inventory of non-lethal weapons and less-than-lethal weapons in use in Massachusetts with a rather immediate, same-day rejection of request, citing “public safety” as rationale for the denial of access to public records in this matter, via an exemption in Massachusetts General Law which protects certain-record-disclosure on the basis of its possible endangerment to public safety.
+The Massachusetts State Police recently responded to a Freedom of Information Act request (by this writer on 5/29/2015, through Muckrock.com, filed here) for records detailing the inventory of non-lethal weapons and less-than-lethal weapons in use in Massachusetts with a rather immediate, same-day rejection of request, citing “public safety” as rationale for the denial of access to public records in this matter, via an exemption in Massachusetts General Law which protects certain-record-disclosure on the basis of its possible endangerment to public safety.

 Exemption (n) Pertains to Architecture and Infrastructure